devosoft/Empirical/paper.md

 By furnishing prepackaged components that address common tasks for scientific software, the Empirical library helps end users to write better C++ code, faster.
 Utilities for common tasks empower users to craft more readable and maintainable code.
-Bugs can be avoided by replacing one-off implementations with Empirical components subjected to structured code review and coverage-instrumented unit testing.
+Bugs can be avoided by replacing one-off implementations with Empirical components subjected to structured code review, coverage-instrumented unit testing, and other modern software development practices detailed [in our documentation](https://empirical.readthedocs.io/en/latest/dev/empirical-development-practices.html).

 Sustained effort invested into optimization of the library's utilities enables more efficient end-user software than might be possible otherwise.
 Finally, off-the-shelf solutions reduce barriers to performing computational research, especially for developers new to scientific software design patterns.

 To these ends, Empirical provides a comprehensive framework to manage runtime configuration and flexible tools for data aggregation and recording.
 For example, Empirical's configuration framework includes utilities to